Fiscal Grant Policies

 A physical inventory of equipment must be taken and the results reconciled with the equipment records at least once every two years.
 The inventory process must verify the existence, current utilization, and continued need for equipment.
 Any loss, damage or theft must be promptly investigated and fully documented and, if the equipment is owned by the federal government, the recipient must promptly notify the awarding agency.
 Maintenance procedures must be in place to keep equipment in good working order.

-Program income should be used in a manner consistent with program and project purposes and should be expended in accordance with OMB Circular A-21, “Cost Principles for Educational Institutions.”
+Program income should be used in a manner consistent with program and project purposes and should be expended in accordance with federal regulations.
 Reporting of the program income is done in accordance with the requirements of the award either as an addition to the award, cost-sharing on the project, or as a deduction from the award.

 It is the responsibility of the Project Investigator to verify the effort of all personnel related to his/her sponsored project.

-This quarterly certification form is required by OMB Circular A-21 as a means of documenting 100% effort for those personnel whose salary or wages has been either directly charged to grants and contracts, paid from other funds where it has been identified as cost sharing, or paid from other federal sponsored funds.
+This quarterly certification form is required as a means of documenting 100% effort for those personnel whose salary or wages has been either directly charged to grants and contracts, paid from other funds where it has been identified as cost sharing, or paid from other federal sponsored funds.

 The Project Investigator is primarily responsible for monitoring the grant to ensure that cost overruns do not occur and if they do he/she is responsible for initiating corrective action.
-The Grants Accountant or Supervisor will monitor the grant fund and notify the Project Investigator if they are near or at their budget limit.
+The Staff Accountant or Supervisor of AP and Grants will monitor the grant fund and notify the Project Investigator if they are near or at their budget limit.
 However, the Project Investigator should reconcile their expenses with the University’s financial system on a monthly basis because they are ultimately responsible for grant staying within its budget.

 Reconciling Grant Funds

 All financial activity related to a sponsored project shall be reconciled on a monthly basis to ensure that expenditures and revenues are within appropriate limits and guidelines.
 All expense corrections should be made within 90 days of the activity date.
-Contact the Grants Accountant or Supervisor to make corrections.
-More information on limits and guidelines can be found on the appropriate grantor agency websites and in the OMB A-21 Circular.
+Contact the Staff Accountant or Supervisor of Accounts Payable and Grants to make corrections.
+More information on limits and guidelines can be found on the appropriate grantor agency websites and in the OMB’s Uniform Guidance.

 Financial records, supporting documents, statistical records, and all other records pertinent to an award shall be retained for a period of three years from the date of submission of the final expenditure report or, for awards that are renewed quarterly or annually, from the date of submission of the quarterly or annual financial report, as authorized by the federal awarding agency.

-Questions about this policy should be addressed to the Grants Accountant (Terrie Howard) or Accounts Payable Supervisor (Angela Carron).
-Individuals wishing to recommend changes to the policy should contact the University Controller.
+Questions about this policy should be addressed to the Staff Accountant (Zeb Riney) or Supervisor of Accounts Payable and Grants (Angela Carron).
+Individuals wishing to recommend changes to the policy should contact the University Comptroller.